thedevricha/learning-platform-db/README.md

 > For feedback, contributions, or collaboration, feel free to reach out via GitHub or LinkedIn.
 ---
 ## 🔗 License
-MIT License – free for personal and professional use.
+MIT License – Use freely for your learning.